Uncertainty-aware Panoptic Segmentation: Technical Approach

 \subsubsection{Uncertainty-aware semantic head}

 We modify the semantic head output by replacing the softmax layer with the softplus activation function.
 The output of the softplus activation provides the evidence signal, which is the measure of the amount of support collected from the data to assign the pixel to a particular class.
-The authors \cite{sensoy2018evidential} proposed ReLU as activation function, but we found that softplus performs better, as presented in the supplementary material.
+The authors \cite{sensoy2018evidential} proposed ReLU as activation function, but we found that softplus performs better, as presented in the supplementary material\footnote[1]{Supplementary material can be found at: \url{https://arxiv.org/abs/2206.14554}} (Sec.
+S.1.2) .

 We use the Dirichlet distribution as prior for our per-pixel multinomial classification, parametrized by $\alpha = [\alpha^{1}, ..., \alpha^{C}]$, where $C$ is the number of classes and $\alpha^c_i = \text{softplus}(l^c_i) + 1$ for network output logit $l$ for pixel $i$ and class $c$.
 The corresponding probability $p$ and uncertainty $u$ are calculated as: